pauuhozz/Soda-can-detection/Colaborative Excercise/README.md

 - Server.py: Server script to received and print the coordinates of the top mostleft soda can.
 - TestSampleImages: This program was added for reviewing purposes.
 This program works the same as the client program, but instead of using a live webcam, images are directly loaded.
 These images are available in the same folder.
 Also, socket connection was commented to make the reviewing easier.
 - best.pt: YOLO model to detect soda cans.
-  * Model was trained using Roboflow
+  * Model was trained using Roboflow: https://app.roboflow.com/erasmus-eo69k/soda-cans-vivjo/2
   * Background images with no soda cans were added to avoid false positives.